rafiqahamedk/AI-Face-Tracker/README.md

 AI Face Tracking is an intelligent face recognition and tracking system that detects, identifies, and labels known individuals in video footage using deep learning and computer vision.
 It’s built for speed, accuracy, and ease of use—making it ideal for educational purposes, security, smart attendance, and real-time analytics.

 ## 🧠 Project Description
 This project uses the powerful face_recognition library, backed by deep metric learning on top of dlib, to identify faces from a dataset of known individuals.
-Once trained, the system can label each face found in a video stream and save both individual frames and an annotated video for visualization.

-Whether you're trying to build a smart classroom, monitor office attendance, or develop a face-based surveillance system, this modular tool provides the base for extending and deploying facial recognition in real-world environments.
+Once trained, the system can label each face found in a video stream and save both individual frames and an annotated video for visualization.Whether you're trying to build a smart classroom, monitor office attendance, or develop a face-based surveillance system, this modular tool provides the base for extending and deploying facial recognition in real-world environments.

 ## 📌 Features
-🎥 Real-time face detection and recognition from video 🧠 Uses facial encodings to match against known faces
+🎥 Real-time face detection and recognition from video

+🧠 Uses facial encodings to match against known faces

 🏷 Annotates video frames with identified names

-💾 Saves all processed frames and creates an annotated video 🖼 Viewer to review saved frames interactively
+💾 Saves all processed frames and creates an annotated video

+🖼 Viewer to review saved frames interactively

 ⚙️ Modular design with separate scripts for loading, identification, and viewing

 ## 📁 Project Structure